The Man Who Wouldn't Talk (1958 film)

-The Man Who Wouldn't Talk is a 1958 British drama film directed by Herbert Wilcox.
-It starred Anna Neagle, Anthony Quayle, Zsa Zsa Gabor, Dora Bryan, John Le Mesurier and Lloyd Lamble.
+The Man Who Wouldn't Talk is a 1958 British drama film directed by Herbert Wilcox, starring Anna Neagle, Anthony Quayle, Zsa Zsa Gabor, Dora Bryan, John Le Mesurier and Lloyd Lamble.
+It was written by Edgar Lustgarten from a story by Stanley Jackson.

-Synopsis
+Plot

 A courtroom drama, it sees an American scientist charged by the British police for his supposed role in the death of a secret agent who had been posing as his wife.